Lester Solbakken

 Reproducing the baseline on Vespa

 Most of the components mentioned above have become core features in Vespa.
 In the following we’ll present an overview of setting this up in Vespa.
-The details can be seen in the companion sample application.

 Schema